-On a cold autumn day, 808 years ago, after hearing a call from God, St. Francis began rebuilding a small church near Assisi, Italy.
+On a cold autumn day, over 800 years ago, after hearing a call from God, St. Francis began rebuilding a small church near Assisi, Italy.
 He begged for stones, building patiently, joyfully, and humbly, brick by brick.

 Today, many parishes are in need of repair, not necessarily offline, but online.
 We would like to help them…byte by byte.

 Catholic Web Services was founded in 2012 with a call from the Holy Spirit to help rebuild the Catholic Church on the “digital continent”.
 Our charter members saw the need for a support system for catholic webmasters that provided both community-based training and technology infrastructure.
 Like St. Francis, we follow a calling to serve the poor bringing affordable technology in helping heal the “digital divide,” and helping bring the Gospel message to those in need through on-line ministries.